Muragami/carrica/README.md

 Once this testing version is tested and debugged, I'll move on to adding features in coming releases.
 This is the roadmap as it currently stands, subject to change:
 * 0.1.0 Tenma - testing and debug of the base system and Host, Array, Table Wren classes.
-* 0.2.0 Michiru - exposed system for lua to "get" Wren classes, callable LuaObject on the Wren side.
+* 0.2.0 Michiru - exposed system for lua to "get" Wren classes/class objects.
-* 0.3.0 Uruka - Buffer Wren class for a shared binary memory buffer.
+* 0.3.0 Uruka - fully functional threading and thread safety.
-* 0.4.0 Iora - fully functional threading and thread safety.
+* 0.4.0 Iora - Buffer Wren class for a shared binary memory buffer.
 * 0.5.0 Ashella - fully implemented support for loading Wren binary modules.
 * 0.6.0 Nasa - ???
 * 0.7.0 Pippa - (final development version) ???